-1. Side Yard: Landscaping plans which do not include curbing, edging or landscape walls, shall not disturb the grading of the dominant easement area, shall be kept a minimum of two (2) feet off the dominant tenement side yard wall / fence a minimum of two (2) feet off the servient tenement side yard wall, and a minimum of two (2) feet from the rear property line for aesthetics, maintenance, storm water maintenance and drainage purposes.
-When landscaping plans include curbing, edging and landscape walls, those items shall not disturb the grading of the dominant easement area, shall be kept a minimum of three (3) feet off the dominant tenement side yard wall / fence and a minimum of three (3) feet and the rear property line for aesthetics, maintenance and drainage purposes.
+1. Side Yard: Landscaping plans which do not include curbing, edging or landscape walls, shall not disturb the grading of the dominant easement area, shall be kept a minimum of two (2) feet off the dominant tenement side yard wall/fence, a minimum of two (2) feet off the servient tenement side yard wall, and a minimum of two (2) feet from the rear property line for aesthetics, maintenance, storm water maintenance and drainage purposes.
+When landscaping plans include curbing, edging and landscape walls, those items shall not disturb the grading of the dominant easement area, shall be kept a minimum of three (3) feet off the dominant tenement side yard wall/fence and a minimum of three and a minimum and the rear property line for aesthetics, maintenance, storm the rear property line for aesthetics, three the dominant tenement area, shall be kept a minimum of three (3) feet off the dominant tenement side yard wall/fence and a minimum of three and a minimum and the rear property line for aesthetics, maintenance, storm water maintenance and drainage purposes.

-2. Front Yard:

-Landscaping plans that do not include curbing, edging and landscape walls are permitted in the front yard area up to the street pavement but shall not disturb the grading of the dominant easement area and shall be kept a minimum of two (2) feet from the neighbor's driveway.
+2. Front Yard: Landscaping plans that do not include curbing, edging and landscape walls are permitted in the front yard area up to the street pavement but shall not disturb the grading of the dominant easement area and shall be kept a minimum of two (2) feet from the neighbor's driveway.
 When landscaping plans include curbing, edging and landscape walls, those items are permitted in the front yard area up to the street pavement but shall not disturb the grading of the dominant easement area and shall be kept a minimum of three (3) feet from the neighbor's driveway for aesthetics, maintenance, storm water maintenance and drainage purposes.
-Landscaping, with or without curbing, edging or landscape walls is not permitted in the servient easement areas.
+Landscaping, with or without curbing, edging or landscape walls are not permitted in the servient easement areas.
 Hedges are only permitted in front of the fence as originally constructed, repaired or replaced.

-3. Rear Yard:

-Landscaping plans which do not include curbing, edging or landscape walls, shall be kept a minimum of two (2) feet from the rear property line for maintenance and drainage purposes.
-When landscaping plans include curbing, edging or landscape walls, those items shall be kept a minimum of three (3) feet from the rear property line for aesthetics, maintenance, storm water maintenance and drainage purposes.
+3. Rear Yard: Landscaping plans which do not include curbing, edging or landscape walls, shall be kept a minimum of two (2) feet from the rear property line for maintenance and drainage purposes.
+When landscaping plans include curbing, edging or landscape walls, those items shall be kept a minimum of three

+(3) feet from the rear property line for aesthetics, maintenance, storm water maintenance and drainage purposes.